FREE TEMPLATES — CPA/SFPSG COMPLIANT

 Excavator Lift Plan Template & Risk Assessment

 Professional, CPA/SFPSG compliant templates developed by a CPCS Appointed Person with over 35 years of construction industry experience.
 Download, customise, and use on your projects — completely free.
+Need a site-specific plan written for you?
+Our excavator lift plan service starts from £200 + VAT with 24-48 hour turnaround.

 Most excavator lift plan templates available online are generic, incomplete, or fail to address the specific requirements of the CPA/SFPSG Guidance on the Use of Excavators as Cranes (CIG 0801).
 These templates have been built from the ground up to address every requirement in the guidance — not adapted from a general crane lift plan.